Babar: King of the Elephants

-Babar: King of the Elephants is a 1999 traditionally animated film directed by Raymond Jafelice and made by Nelvana Limited, Home Made Movies, and TMO-Loonland, in association with The Clifford Ross Company.
-The film was released in theaters in Canada by Alliance Communications and in the US by HBO Home Video.
+Babar: King of the Elephants is a 1999 animated coming-of-age adventure film directed by Raymond Jafelice and co-produced by Nelvana Limited, Home Made Movies, and TMO-Loonland, produced in association with The Clifford Ross Company.
+The film was released in theaters in Canada by Alliance Atlantis Releasing and was released straight-to-video in the United States by HBO Home Video.
 It is the second film based on Jean de Brunhoff's original book series, following Babar: The Movie.
 The story chronicles the events of the first four Babar books.